AriFordsham/GHCWiki/records.md

 All of the name-space mechanisms require some level of user-supplied disambiguation: if there are two fields `a` in scope, you must use a qualified name to disambiguate them.
 What is tantalising about this is that the *type* of the argument immediately specifies which one you mean.
 There is really no ambiguity at all, so it is frustrating to have to type qualified names to redundantly specify that information.
 Object-oriented languages take for granted this form of type-directed disambiguation.

-One particular way of integrating this idea into Haskell is called [ Type Directed Name Resolution](http://hackage.haskell.org/trac/haskell-prime/wiki/TypeDirectedNameResolution) (TDNR).
+One particular way of integrating this idea into Haskell is called  (TDNR).
 Proposed a couple of years ago, the Haskell community didn't like it much.
 (But I still do; SLPJ.)

 I believe the community rejected TDNR because they wanted extensible records.
 I think it is a shame that the debate over \*extensible\* records has resulted in holding back any form of progress , but I do think that the TDNR proposal seems a little weak for some reasons pointed out in the proposal itself, but also because it proposes not to solve name-spacing record updates.
 Note that the Frege proposal incorporates the TDNR syntax, and it tackles record updates. -- Greg Weber